How to make an injury claim in Liverpool?

-Available 24/7, Accident Advice Helpline was founded in 2000 to provide access to justice and compensation for victims of accidents that were caused by somebody else’s negligence.
+Accident Advice Helpline was founded in 2000 to provide access to justice and compensation for victims of accidents that were caused by somebody else’s negligence or carelessness.

-With the UK’s premier consumer champion Esther Rantzen as their patron, our law firm supplies only high quality customer services – Esther would expect nothing less!
+With the UK’s premier consumer champion Dame Esther Rantzen as our patron, our law firm supplies only high quality customer services – Dame Esther would expect nothing less!
 She is happy to promote and support an organisation that aims to assist the “little guy” in getting justice, an organisation that stands up to big organisations like insurers who are very much used to getting their own way.

-Over the years we have achieved complete customer satisfaction in our dealings with a vast variety of injury claims, from personal injuries that related to slips and falls on broken pavement to people being knocked off their bicycles or army personnel being injured during army training exercises.
+Over the years we have achieved complete customer satisfaction in our dealings with a vast variety of injury claims, from personal injuries that related to slips and falls on broken pavement to people being knocked off their bicycles or victims that suffer accidents at work.

 It is advisable to put all paperwork relating to your accident and injury into one folder or file.
 It should contain the names and addresses of all the people concerned in your accident, including any witnesses to how you came by your injury.